 The known risk factors of Non-Hodgkin Lymphoma are:

 - Age – The risk of being diagnosed with non-Hodgkin lymphoma increases with age.

 - Gender – Men have a slightly greater chance of developing the disease than women.

-- Exposure – People exposed to certain chemicals, such as pesticides, fertilizers, herbicides and insecticides, may be at risk.
+- Exposure to chemicals – People exposed to certain chemicals, such as exposure to pesticides, fertilizers, herbicides and insecticides, may be at risk.

 Diagnosis usually begins with a physical exam with the doctor checking for swollen lymph nodes and organs throughout the body to look for general signs of the disease.